 Dr. and Mrs. Fraser moved to Vancouver, British Columbia in 1921.
 Dr. Fraser was a Councillor for the Municipality of Point Grey from 1925 to 1929.
 He served as an Alderman for 2 terms for the West Point Grey Ward.
 Dr. Fraser was a member of the Greater Vancouver Health League.
 In his obituary that appeared in the Vancouver Sun in the March 4th, 1940 edition, it was written, “(Dr. Nelson) devoted much time and study to the problems of municipal health and led (sic) a fight to control the spread of rats in the city.”

 Dr. Fraser died in Vancouver on the 4th of March, 1940.
 At the time of his death, he resided at 4595 West Sixth Avenue.
 Mrs. Fraser died on the 9th of March, 1959.
 At the time of her death, Mrs. Fraser resided at 1315 W. 15th Avenue in Vancouver.
-Dr. and Mrs. Fraser are interred at “The Abbey”, which is part of Ocean View Cemetery in Vancouver.
+Dr. and Mrs. Fraser are interred at “The Abbey” of Ocean View Cemetery in Vancouver.